MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 ```

 You have finished setting up Xcode targeting iOS to use the Xbox Live SDK.
-You are now ready to follow the article about adding basic sign-in code for Xbox Live services, as C++ in Objective-C++ files.
+You are now ready to follow the article about adding basic sign-in code for Xbox Live services, as C++ code in Objective-C++ files.
 Then you'll be able to call other Xbox Services API (XSAPI) functions.